CurtisNewbie/miso/doc/api_doc_gen.md

 In non-prod mode (`mode.production: false`), an API documentation is automatically generated and exposed on `/doc/api` endpoint.
 If `server.port` is 8080, then the generated documentation is accessible through: `http://localhost:8080/doc/api`.

-There are two types of documentation generated, one is simply a webpage rendered by browser, another one is the markdown version that can be copied and saved to some README.md files.
+There are two types of documentation generated, one is simply a static webpage rendered, another one is the markdown version that can be copied and pasted to some README.md files.

-miso tries its best to guess all the required parameters from your endpoints, it generates doc about your request/reponse in JSON format, and even creates a demo curl script.
+miso tries its best to guess all the required parameters from your endpoints, it generates doc about your request/reponse in JSON format, including query parameters, headers and so on.
+As it continually improves, miso now can even create a demo curl script, as well as typescript object definitions for you.
 But of course, you may provide extra information to describe the endpoints:

+e.g.,

 ```go
 miso.RawGet("/file/raw", TempKeyDownloadFileEp).